abhisharsinha/IWantTo/Readme.md

 http://localhost:8000
 ```

-This will land you to sign page once login via you institute google id explore the App.
+This will land you to sign page once login via your institute google id explore the App.

 <p align="right">(<a href="#top">back to top</a>)</p>